Navigation

 Age-related memory loss or dementia?

-If you have an older partner, relative or friend, there may be times when you wonder about their memory.
+If you have an older partner, relative, or friend, there may be times when you wonder about their memory.
 It could be that they seem to be more forgetful than they used to.
 But how do you know if it’s age-related memory loss or something more serious like dementia?
-Here I explain.
+Let’s explore this further.

-As we get older, our memory starts to get a little worse.
+As we get older, our memory can change or feel a little worse.
 It may take us longer to learn and recall information.
-This normal age-related memory loss doesn’t cause people too much bother if they’re given enough time to learn and remember things.
+This age-related memory loss is normal and doesn’t usually cause too much trouble if we’re given enough time to learn and remember things.
+These small changes don’t usually interfere significantly with our ability to do normal, everyday tasks.

-Sometimes age-related memory loss and forgetfulness can be confused with dementia.
-But dementia is actually something quite different.
+Sometimes, this age-related memory loss and minor forgetfulness can be confused with dementia.
+Dementia, however, is something quite different.

 Alzheimer’s disease causes between half and three-quarters of all cases of dementia.
-Memory loss is the main symptom for Alzheimer’s.
-It’s often the first thing that’s noticeable.
-It usually affects short-term or recent memory in the early stages.
-For example, the person may recall details about their life from many years ago.
-But, they won’t remember what they had for lunch.
+Memory loss is usually the main symptom of Alzheimer’s disease.
+It’s often the first symptom and usually affects short-term or recent memory in the early stages.
+For example, someone might forget recent conversations or what they ate for lunch, but remember something about their life or significant events from years ago.

 Vascular dementia causes around one in five cases of dementia.
-With this type of dementia memory loss is also typical in the earlier stages.
-Yet, it may not be the symptom that’s noticed first.
+With this type of dementia, memory loss is also typical in the earlier stages.

 Dementia is progressive, meaning the symptoms get worse over time.
 Memory loss will become more noticeable.
 It will also start to affect longer-term memories as the condition progresses.